kirasuika/PocketTTS-oobabooga-extension/README.md

 - Obtaining explicit consent for any real person's voice used as reference
 - Complying with all applicable laws in your jurisdiction (deepfake regulations, privacy laws, copyright on audio, etc.)
-- Any harm, damage, legal consequences, or civil/criminal liability resulting from your use
+- Any harm, damage, legal consequences, or civil/criminal liability resulting from your use By downloading, installing, or using this extension, you acknowledge and agree that:

-**No warranty of any kind is provided.**
-This code is vibecode / AI-generated proof-of-concept.
-It is provided "as is" with no guarantees it works, is safe, secure, bug-free, or compatible with anything.

-**No support will be provided.**
-I will not (unless I have free time):
-- Answer questions
-- Fix bugs
-- Add features
-- Respond to issues/PRs
-- Help with installation, errors, model paths, dependencies, or ethical/legal concerns

-By downloading, installing, or using this extension, you acknowledge and agree that:
 - You assume all risk
 - You release me from any and all liability